GlobedGD/argon-server/docs/client-api.md

 * `method` - string, the chosen authentication method by the server.
 See the [Authentication methods](#authentication-methods) section for more information.
 * `id` - integer, value depends on the authentication method
 * `challenge` - integer, is a random challenge value
+* `ident` - string, server identification, not related to the specific challenge

 # POST /v1/challenge/restart